 Tree dieback is emerging as a significant environmental challenge across the region.
 Living Links partners are working to better understand its causes, scale and the most effective approaches for long term management.
 Please find a collection of relevant research papers and reports below.
+If you have relevant research documents that are not included here, please email them to the Living Links Coordinator to be added to our collection.

 Chee Jellinek 2025 – Synthesis Climate Change Impacts and Vegetation Mgt in the PPWP Region_2025